Saint Joseph: Professional life

 In the Gospels, Joseph's occupation is mentioned only once.
 The Gospel of Matthew asks about Jesus:

 Is not this the carpenter's son (ho tou tektōnos huios)?

-Joseph's description as a "tekton" (τέκτων) has been traditionally translated into English as "carpenter", but is a rather general word (from the same root that gives us "technical", "technology") that could cover makers of objects in various materials.
-The Greek term evokes an artisan with wood in general, or an artisan in iron or stone.
+Joseph's description as a "tektōn" (τέκτων) has been traditionally translated into English as "carpenter", but is a rather general word (from the same root that gives us "technical", "technology") that could cover makers of objects in various materials.
+The Greek term evokes an artisan with wood (carpenters) in general, or an artisan in iron (blacksmiths) or stone (stonemasons).
 But the specific association with woodworking is a constant in Early Christian tradition; Justin Martyr (died c.
 165) wrote that Jesus made yokes and ploughs, and there are similar early references.